Crime Fiction from the Scandinavian countries, which broke through around the Turn of the Millennium and since.

 - Twin, which has many of the hallmarks of a Nordic Noir drama, with some police procedural aspects, but the detective is merely a side character and the focus of the story is on the victim's twin brother.

-- Der Usedom-Krimi is a German series set on the island of Usedom, which is far enough north to have a Scandinavian flavour.
+- Der Usedom-Krimi is a German series set on the island of Usedom in the Baltic Sea, which is far enough north to have a Scandinavian flavour.

 - Wallander, the other blockbuster literary example.